 Are pH and acid the same?
 Is one more important than the other?
 Why should you even care?
 For the craft home hard cider maker, your pH is the most important of the two measurements.
 That’s because it lets you know whether your juice and cider are more susceptible to spoilage.
 Bacteria won’t live well in acidic solutions.
 Also, if you use sulfites, it’s critical to know your pH so you can dose the proper amount.
 Total acid on the other hand gives you an indicator of how acidic your hard cider will taste.
 A hard cider with high total acids will be harsher to drink the drier it is and the less tannins it has.
 Understanding the total acids allows you to develop better blends and figure out how to best use the apples or juice you have available.

 Understanding the total acid will give you insights into your apples or your juice and how to make a balanced cider.
 Balanced hard ciders are what you want to make great hard ciders.
 I also make drier hard ciders so it’s important for me to understand my total acid level so I can decide how to bring it into balance or accentuate it.
 So how do you measure total acid?
 You have to titrate your juice or cider.
 You can buy or make your titration kit.
+I modified the standard kit shown on my recommended products page by adding 1ml and 3ml syringe and a small 10ml graduated cylinder.
 Here is what mine looks like.

 Basically, acid titration is a process where you mix an indicator solution, phenolphthalein, into a specific amount of juice or cider.
 Next, you mix in a known reagent, NaOH 0.2N, until the juice with the indicator solution permanently changes colors.
 The amount of reagent you add to achieve the color change, defines the amount of acid in the juice.
 Since I am assessing apples, the method I use defines the total acid in terms of grams per liter of malic acid.
 As I previously said, this is different from pH.
 To measure pH, I recommend a meter.
 They are not that expensive and much more accurate than the pH test strips that change color.